wp-blocks/wpmm/readme.md

 ## Usage

 1. Create a `wp-package.json` file with your desired configuration.
+You can use the command `npx wpmm --init` to create an empty configuration file or `npx wpmm --dump` in the root directory of a wordpress website in order to get the configuration of that website.
 2. Run the script using `npx wpmm`.

+## Commands and Options
+### `npx wpmm`
+Installs the WordPress version, themes, and plugins defined in wp-package.json Whenever the configuration file is not found, the command will install the last WordPress version.

+### `npx wpmm --init`
+Initialize the project and create a sample wp-package.json file.

+### `npx wpmm --dump`
+Scan and extract version information from PHP files within themes and plugins.

 ## Configuration